-Welcome to my personal publishing project where I present articles, essays and fiction I have written over the years.
+Welcome to my personal publishing project.
+Here I present various articles, essays and imaginitive writing that I have produced over the years.

-You will find items on history, politics, art and other miscellaneous subjects.
-You will also find short stories and other fiction, mostly prepared for the Dulwich U3A Creative Writing Group.
-I am also offering autobiographical items derived from my online memoir entitled '50 Years Ago Today'.
+You will (in time) find items on history, politics, art and other subjects.
+You will also discover my short fiction, mostly prepared for the Dulwich U3A Creative Writing Group of which I have been a member since 2022.
+I am also offering autobiographical items from my website entitled 50 Years Ago Today.

-Please navigate to whatever interests you by clicking at the top left hand corner, or clickon the item title in the Contents page below.
+Please navigate to whatever interests you by clicking at the top left hand corner, or click on the item's title in the Contents page below.

 If you wish to copy or re-publish any item, in any format, please contact me for licensing arrangements.
 All items are copyright.